-Please note that Studio East staff and Instructors cannot dispense medication to your child.
-If your child has medical needs, please plan to provide whatever care is required during camp hours.
-The only exception is for emergency-only medicines.
-Emergency medications (epi-pens) must be accompanied by written instructions for emergency procedures, and will be kept with the camp’s First Aid kit.
+**Please note that Studio East staff and Instructors cannot dispense medication to your child.
+If your child has medical needs, please plan to provide whatever care is required during camp hours or have your student self-administer.
+The only exception is for emergency-only medicines (epi-pens & inhalers) You must provide written instructions for emergency procedures, and medicines will be kept with the camp’s First Aid kit for the duration of camp.

 We at Studio East value each and every individual.
-In order to create an environment where each student has the freedom to grow both as a performer and as an individual, Studio East does not tolerate the following:
+In order to create an environment where each student has the freedom to grow both as a performer and as an individual, Studio East maintains a zero tolerance policy for the following:

-Please pack a non-perishable lunch and a labeled water bottle daily, and please avoid heavy sugar!
+Please pack a non-perishable lunch and a labeled water bottle daily.
 Please do not send nut products on the first day of camp in case one of our campers has a severe allergy.
 Instructors encourage campers to share everything at camp except their food.
 Due to limited space and time, anticipated clean-up and staff responsibilities, we cannot support any celebrations involving edible treats during Studio East programs.
 We will celebrate students’ birthdays with a rousing chorus of “Happy Birthday” when you alert us in advance!
+Food Allergies If another student in your child’s camp has a severe food allergy, families will be notified and asked NOT to send their child to camp with that food.
+If your family has no other nutritional alternatives, your student may be separated from the group while they eat.

 We will put your student on a waitlist and notify you if space becomes available.
 If you wish to also register in another camp to be assured of a spot in one of our camps, we can put your student on the waitlist for the full camp and accept a registration for another session.
 If you are offered a spot in the camp for which you were waitlisted and you decide to switch, you will be charged the standard $25 switching fee.
 Please see next question.